GE2020: Pasir Ris-Punggol only GRC with three-cornered fight, involving PAP, SDA and Peoples Voice

 SINGAPORE: Pasir Ris-Punggol Group Representation Constituency (GRC) will see a three-cornered fight in this General Election.
 Candidates from the People’s Action Party (PAP), the Singapore Democratic Alliance (SDA) and the Peoples Voice were confirmed on Nomination Day.

 “People's Voice is a new political party.
-But we’re not a stupid, irresponsible or troublemaker party,” said Mr Lim, who is also known as Simon.
+But we’re not a stupid, irresponsible or troublemaker party,” said Mr Lim, at the close of nominations at the St Anthony’s Canossian Primary School nomination centre.

+“The PAP started many years ago also as an opposition party.
+The people at that time took a chance (on) them and the rest is history,” he added.

 His teammate Mr Goh joined the party just a week ago and was slated to contest in Pioneer Single Member Constituency, but he said the Peoples Voice was “giving way” since the Progress Singapore Party is contesting there.